 The museum was established in 1994 as a unique partnership between National Museums Liverpool and HM Customs and Excise.
 This allowed the skills of National Museums Liverpool’s operation with the subject experts of the department.

-2005 saw the beginning of changes in HM Customs & Excise.
+2005 saw the beginning of changes in HM Customs and Excise.
 They merged with Inland Revenue, combining tax activities into one department - HM Revenue and Customs.

 The new HM Revenue and Custom National Museum (known as Seized!
 Revenue and Customs Uncovered) opened in the basement of Merseyside Maritime Museum in May 2008.
 This looked at the diverse role of HM Revenue and Customs.

-There is more information about the work about the work and role of UK Border Agency and HM Revenue and Customs on this website:
+There is more information about the work about the work and role of UK Border Agency and HM Revenue and Customs here:

 International Association of Customs Museums